juliep0317/movie_recommender/README.md

 - Logical operators: The and and not operators are used to combine the boolean values and determine the movie genre.
 - Conditional statements: The if-elif-else statements are used to recommend movies based on the determined genre.

-This project provided a practical way so I could implement my learning of Booleans, Logical Operators and Conditional Statements.
+This project provided a practical way to implement my learning of Booleans, Logical Operators and Conditional Statements.